 - 1 tablespoon cooking oil for sweating the mushrooms

 - 1 small shallot halved and sliced very thin

 - 6 ounces fresh wood blewit or other mushrooms *see note

 - 5 cracks of the peppermill or ⅛ teaspoon fresh ground black pepper

-- 2 teaspoons chopped fresh sage thyme, or oregano
+- 2 teaspoons chopped fresh thyme, sage, or rosemary

-- Rinse the mushrooms with water to clean them, but also help add liquid to the preserving liquid.
+- Rinse the mushrooms with water to clean them.
+This also help add liquid to the preserving liquid.

-- In a pan with deep sides, sweat the mushrooms and shallots with the salt, pepper, sage, and the tablespoon of cooking oil until the mushrooms are soft, covered, about 5 minutes.
+- In a pan with deep sides, heat the cooking oil and garlic on medium heat until the garlic is golden.
+Add the shallots and cook a minute more.
+Add the mushrooms with the salt, pepper, sage, and cook, covered on medium low heat until the mushrooms are wilted, about 5 minutes.

 - Be careful the mushrooms and shallots don’t brown, as you want them to stay blonde.
 Add the wine and simmer for a few minutes more to cook off the alcohol.